vsimakhin/web-logbook/README.md

 # Changelog

+## [2.43.2] - 21.10.2024

+- Fix: Error on `Total by Month` page when changing a year in Chrome and MS Edge browsers.

 ## [2.43.1] - 21.10.2024

 - Fix: Attachments not uploaded if the new record saved and page wasn't reloaded